-This includes if you have undertaken a pre-lim year and/or intercalate, but excludes any repeat years you may have taken.
+Years of study includ a pre-lim year and/or intercalated year, but excludes any repeat years you may have taken.

 Funding from the NHS bursary scheme doesn't need to be repaid and there is no contract with the NHS after you finish your course.

 Help with tuition fees

 The NHS pays tuition fees regardless of family income for home UK funded students and EU students.
 You need to apply for the NHS Bursary so that your tuition fees are paid by the NHS.

 How to apply